 Read moreRead lessSpecsavers cannot comment on the outcome of the test.
 Your paperwork will be returned to the DVLA and any licensing decision is made at their sole discretion.

 There is one exception to this – if the visual acuities do not meet the minimum eyesight standards, we will let you know so that you can take the necessary steps to meet the standard.
+Find out more about the DVLA eyesight rules here.

 Unless advised otherwise, you can continue to drive after the test.
 If your results prevent you from driving, you will be informed by the DVLA.
 The results of the test will come directly to you from the DVLA and will inform you of any decision about your driving license in writing — this may take a few weeks to come through.